Rahul1148/TFM_project/CONTENTS.md

    3.Configuration

     3.1 Firmware framework model
+       -> The selection of the runtime model is dependent upon the TF-M profiles:
+        i.
+Small profile or Medium ARoT-less profile: SFN model ii.Medium or large profiles: IPC model

+       -> For devices with small memory sizes and lower processing performance, the SFN model is better as it has a lower software execution overhead.
+It is the default model used for a small profile.
+       However, SFN is available only for isolation type 1.
+If the project requires isolation type 2 or type 3, the IPC model is required.

+       -> The IPC model provides stronger software isolation capability and is more suitable for devices with multiple processors

        3.1.1 inter_process communication(IPC)
        ->In this backend, the SPM and each Secure Partition have their own execution contexts, which is required to support the IPC model Secure Partitions.
 This also enables the SPM to provide higher isolation levels.
 This SPM backend acts like a multiple-process system.
 It can also adopt SFN model Secure Partitions.